Truck Accident Lawyers in North Carolina

 While some truck accidents are truly unavoidable, there are certain things you can do on the road to limit the likelihood of an accident.
 Never follow a truck too closely and if a truck comes up behind you and starts tailgating, change lanes and let it pass.
 You should also always avoid trucks’ blind spots.
 If the truck driver cannot see you, he or she may turn or change lanes into your vehicle.

 If you notice a truck driver driving in an unsafe manner, wait until it is safe to pull over and then call local law enforcement or the number posted on the back of the truck (if applicable) to report it.
 However, never jeopardize your own safety; steer clear of any truck that seems to be drifting across lanes, speeding, or behaving recklessly or dangerously.

 Fighting for the Fair Recovery You Are Owed

 If you were injured in a truck accident or lost a loved one in a truck-vehicle collision, we understand the immense burdens you are facing.
 Our legal team is committed to helping you secure fair compensation for your medical bills, lost income/wages, lost future wages, pain and suffering, emotional distress, and other damages.
-We have multiple office locations throughout North Carolina to better serve you, and we offer our services on a contingency fee basis; there is no cost to you unless/until we recover compensation on your behalf.
+We have multiple office locations throughout North Carolina to better serve you, including Asheville, Charlotte, and Raleigh, and we offer our services on a contingency fee basis; there is no cost to you unless/until we recover compensation on your behalf.

 Call us today at (855) 757-4204 to request your free initial consultation.
 Se habla español.